codebyfaisal/portfolios/simpledarkportfolio/README.md

 ## How to Use

-1. Download newrelease simpledarkportfolio.
+1. Download new release <a href="https://codebyfaisal.github.io/portfolios/simpledarkportfolio/">Simple Dark Portfolio</a>.
-2. Exrtact *simpledarkportfolio.rar* file
+2. Exrtact *simpledarkportfolio.zip* file
 3. Now use it...

 Feel free to contribute or provide feedback!